Social Justice Issues

 Social justice issues can occur in relation to practically any aspect of society where inequality can arise as a result of unjust prejudices or policies.

 Social justice issues can be delineated into two categories, which are interrelated and often co-dependent: Inter-Social Treatment and Unequal Government Regulation.

 Inter-Social Treatment involves treatment of certain groups of people based on personally-held biases and prejudices.
-These prejudices most often manifest in relation to sociological categories such as:
+These prejudices most often manifest in relation to social identity categories such as: